 No doubt about it: the accounting industry is in the midst of major change, most of that hinging on technology.
 Your job applicant doesn’t need to have experience using the particular set of software applications you use, but they should have some technological competence and a willingness to learn.

 What is the difference between AR and AP?

 This question will weed out candidates who lack basic accounting knowledge.
 You’d be surprised at how many people apply for jobs and, on paper, have a decent amount of experience, but soon reveal themselves to be lacking the most basic technical skills.

 Tell me about a time you set a challenging goal and what you did to achieve it.

 Many accounting and finance employers are moving away from measuring productivity by number of hours worked and moving toward results-driven measurements.
 You need someone who understands setting goals and systematically working toward them.
 Even if their answer includes personal goals, people who set goals in their personal life are more likely to set – and achieve – goals in their professional lives.

 What kind of things do you not like to do?

 This can be a tricky question, and you may have to ask it a few times in different ways to get an honest answer.
 But once you do, it can reveal a lot about whether the candidate is a good fit for the position.
-Does an applicant for an Accounts Receivable position dislike following up with customers?
+Will an applicant for an Accounts Receivable position dislike following up with customers?
 Does the candidate for a client-facing position hate small talk?
-Does your finance candidate dread digging into the details?
+Is your finance candidate dreading digging into the details?
 These could be red flags if the tasks they dislike most are main components of the position.